 The thesis title is: An Investigation of the Photoelectric Effect to the Endothermic Electric Effect during the Electric Field Charge.
 This is misleading and must be changed.
 The photoelectric effect has not been studied.

-A summary of relevant standard models of battery operation, including temperature effects, should be presented so that the experimental data can be assessed in reference to accepted knowledge of the device under study.
+A chapter on the relevant standard models of battery operation (what happens at the anode and cathode during a charge or discharge), how a battery generates heat as irreversible and reversible heat and the temperature effects, should be presented so that the experimental data can be assessed in reference to accepted knowledge of the device under study.

+The above chapter must include a section explaining the battery entropy coefficient and how it plays a part as a reversible heat source term behaving either as an exothermic or endothermic heat source term (based on the state-of-charge the battery is at).

 The limitations and inaccuracies of the experiment must be discussed.
 These include the resolution of the temperature measurement, calibration of multiple sensors to ensure cross-sensor accuracy, experimental error in relation to repeated measurement and the possibility of thermocouple hysteresis.

 The design of the experiments means that multiple processes influence the battery characteristics: heating/cooling following heat pre-treatment, battery relaxation effects, temperature dependent battery open-circuit voltage.
-All of these factors must be considered and taken into account when interpreting the observed behaviour.
+All of these factors must be considered and taken into account when interpreting the observed behaviour (see points 7 and 8 below).

+In the USW data (Chapter 9, figure 27) why are the three starting cell temperatures different and what is the ambient temperature?
+If the ambient temperature is lower than the initial cell temperature, the cell can cool down to ambient despite the battery being charged.
+The temperature gradient, between ambient and cell temperature, can outweigh the heat generated (by both irreversible and reversible heat) in the cell.
+To determine if the cell cooling is truly the endothermic heat generation of the cell (rather than cooling to ambient), the cell temperature must be at equilibrium with the ambient before charging commences.

+In the home experiments (Chapter 11) the cell voltage should be at equilibrium before the experiments are conducted.
+If not, the measured voltage is the relaxation voltage (OCV + over potentials of the cell due to the discharge that the cell has undergone prior to the experiment) which then appears as "air charge".
+The cell could be still relaxing since the over potentials in the cell have not reached to zero from the discharge step it has undergone.
+No details of how long the cell was kept in the oven or how long the cell was allowed to relax (after fully discharging the cell is given).
+The results are therefore inconclusive, and the voltage could simply be the relaxation voltage appearing as a “charging effect” (there is no current applied in this chapter, and voltage relaxation is not a charging phenomenon).